rulezcasa/unet-polygon/README.md

 - This repository is the codebase for a simple Unet trained from scratch to colour polygon images.
 Submitted as an screening assignment for Ayna.
 - Script files have been appropriately commented to demonstrate the overall logic and flow.
+- Curious to build from scratch, I didnt try out the Hugging Face Diffuser API.
+It could've been a more stable setup.

 ## Overview